Dennis-who/Dennis-who.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I am a graduate student studying data science at New York University.
 I have worked on research topics in sports analytics, hardware security, and large language models.
 Currently, I am a data management volunteer at the World Food Program (WFP) of the UN, a business analytics intern at Craft Associates, and an algorithmic fairness researcher.

 I graduated in May 2019 from NYU Shanghai with a double major in data science and economics.
+Learn about my journey there with this [article](https://shanghai.nyu.edu/stories/dennis-hu-shiyi-23-following-his-heart)!

 Outside of academics, I enjoy athletic training, reading and writing, listening to and producing music, traveling…